Layered Uploading for Quantum Convolutional Neural Networks: Reuploading circuit

 We run our tests on Qiskit simulator, for QCNNs models with 2, 3 and 4 layers (thus respectively 4, 8 and 16 qubits), over 5 epochs.
 For the gradient descent method we use Simultaneous Perturbation for Stochastic Backpropagation \cite{Hoffmann2022}, with a learning rate of $0.1$.

 As we can see, the new architecture performs better in every model, as in terms of accuracy or F1 scores.
 If we look at the training performances, sometimes the model without uploading gets better results, but since in the test it is not the case it could suggest some overfitting phenomenon.
 Note also that the model performances seems to decrease with the number of layers, which tends to confirm our intuition that the information from the input data may get lost when there are too many parameters in the quantum circuit.
 With this table one can compare a model with and without layered uploading to see that the new architecture achieves better results, which is quite logical because more features were added in the model.
-On the other hand, one can also compare a $n$-layers model with layered uploading, to a $(n+1)$-layered model without layered uploading.
-In this case, the two models have very similar numbers of features, and differ by their size: the $(n+1)$-layers model is encoded on $2^n$ more qubits and contains $3\times2^{n+1}-2$ more trainable parameters.
+On the other hand, one can also compare a $n$-layers model with layered uploading, to a $(n+1)$-layers model without layered uploading.
+In this case, the two models have very similar numbers of features (for instance a 3-layers model with layered uploading uses 14 features while a 4-layers model uses 16 features), and differ by their size: the $(n+1)$-layers model is encoded on $2^n$ more qubits and contains $3\times2^{n+1}-2$ more trainable parameters.
 Results show that in each case the $n$-layers model performs better, the gap between the two models increasing when the number of layers $n$ increases.
 All these previous remarks concern the models looking at their results in the final epochs.
 One can also wonder which architecture is the best when dealing with only one or two epochs.
 In this case it is less clear but our layered uploading method also seems to outperform the standard version in most of the cases.

 These results show that our architecture increases the performances of the QCNN model.
 However, the difference between the scores of two architectures is quite thin, and we would like to see if for more complex cases it becomes more significant.
 Thus we try a second test on the MNIST dataset.
 This time we want to classify images corresponding to 0 ad 8, which are graphically closer numbers than 0 and 1.